-In this guide, I will share the best types of meditation for motivation and energy, with their scripts, plus some of the best guided meditations for motivation.
+In this guide, I will share the best types of meditation for motivation and energy, with their scripts, plus some of the best guided meditations for motivation and energy.

 When you want to know how to get motivated, meditation should be your go-to.
-Not only does meditation remove many of the barriers between you and positive energy, it also focuses your energy so you can get things done.
+Not only does meditation remove many of the mental obstacles that stop you from feeling positive and motived, it also focuses your energy so you can get things done.
 Many motivational speakers like Tony Robbins have touted the important of meditation for success in life.